-Uni Senbei: Classic Sea Urchin Flavored Rice Crackers
+Uni Senbei: Classic Japanese Sea Urchin Rice Crackers

-Since the sea urchin roe has a distinctive natural umami taste, in Japan it is sometimes used in snack foods.
+Loved by many foodies around the world, the sea urchin roe “Uni (雲丹)” is famous as a delicious sushi ingredient.
+Uni is not only used in Japanese cuisine, but since the sea urchin has a distinctive natural umami taste, in Japan it is also sometimes used in snack foods.

-When I think of such Japanese snacks, what comes to mind right away is “Uni Senbei (うにせんべい)”, also known as “Unisen (うにせん)”, which I purchased this time for this blog article.
+And when I think of Japanese snacks made with the sea urchin, what comes to mind right away is “Uni Senbei (うにせんべい)”, often abbreviated to “Unisen (うにせん)”, which I purchased this time for the blog article.

 Senbei is the most common type of rice crackers in Japan.
 They are made of non-glutinous “Uruchi” rice and traditionally flavored mainly with soy sauce or salt, but in modern times come in many varieties including Uni Senbei.

 As the name indicates, Uni Senbei has a flavor of the sea urchin Uni.
 It is a classic Senbei that has long been loved in Japan.
 With a nice crispy texture that melts in the mouth, these rice crackers feature the rich umami of sea urchin, and in order to make the most of the original flavor of Uni, these sea urchin Senbei are lightly salted.

 Specifically, according to the ingredient list, the main ingredients of this Uni Senbei are non-glutinous Uruchi rice, sea urchin, sugar, mirin, Sake lees, salt, soy sauce, powdered sea urchin roe, and egg yolk.

 Where to Buy